CTEC3905-2022/lab-materials/lab-01.md

 Now, make some changes to your project and repeat the steps with a new commit message.

+Continue making tweaks to your page until you are satisfied.

 ## Conclusion

 We have explored the basic workflow which we will use in this module and which you will need to use for your assignment.